Four decades of experience, along with a perpetual love of commodities trading, has earned Walt Breitinger a role as your personal broker and coach.

 For over 18 years, Walt taught his method of options on futures trading at Purdue University Calumet and at Merrillville's Department of Continuing Education near his office in Indiana.
 His comments on the markets have been featured on radio, T.V., USA Today, and dozens of other newspapers throughout the nation.
 When Walt isn't watching the markets, he enjoys whitewater kayaking and soccer.

 With a love for geopolitics, mathematics, and the natural sciences, Alex has been naturally intrigued by trading commodity futures.
-He considers the interplay of these factors on a daily basis and uses his multifaceted background to provide this information to the clients at Breitinger & Sons.
+He considers the interplay of these factors on a daily basis and uses his multifaceted background to provide this information to his clients.

 Alex graduated Summa Cum Laude from DePauw University with degrees in Chemistry and History.
 While at DePauw, Alex received two of the nation's most prestigious science scholarships, the Barry Goldwater Scholarship and the NOAA Hollings Scholarship.
 Well-versed in German and Spanish, Alex brings an international dimension to our company as he has worked and studied across the globe from China to Germany.

 Before joining Breitinger & Sons, Alex carried out analytical research for the National Oceanic and Atmospheric Administration (NOAA), the governmental organization that oversees the National Weather Service.